F Gas Regulations In The UK

 This would require a check every 12 months.
 You can find GWP numbers and thresholds for common F gases on the government website.

-As part of the F Gas regulations, the quantity of HFCs on the market in the EU will be cut in a series of steps and by 2030, only 20% of the quantity of HFCs that were sold in 2015 will be available.
+As part of the F gas regulations, the quantity of HFCs on the market in the UK will be cut through a phased quota reduction system.
 The remaining supply will be for specialist applications and not mainstream refrigeration.

 What Equipment Needs F Gas Records?